-Problem Cause) Remedy Abrasion Long-time operations c wear and reduces the t fork.
+Problem Cause) Remedy Abrasion Long-time operations of to wear and reduces the the fork.
 If the measured value is below the wear limit, replace fork.
-Inspection for thickness · Wear limit: Must be sthickness 90% of fork Distortion ' ' If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may result from the fatigue crack even though the stress to fork is below the static strength of the fork.
-Therefore, a daily inspection should be done. • Crack on the fork heel. • Crack on the fork weldments.
-Repair fork by expert.
+Inspection for thickness is needed. · Wear limit: Must be 90% of fork thickness Distortion rtion Forks are bent out of shape by a number of reasons such as overloading, glancing blows against walls and objects, and picking up load unevenly. • Difference in fork tip height Fork length (mm) Height difference(mm) equal or below 1500 3 above 1500 4 If the measured value exceeds the allowance, replace fork.
+Fatigue Fatigue failure may res fatigue crack even thou fork is below the static fork.
+Therefore, a daily should be done. • Crack on the fork here. • Crack on the fork we igh the stress to strength of the inspection Repair fork by expert.
 In case of excessive distortion, replace fork.